simon-tiger/Game_SteeringBehaviorsEvolution/README.md

 </table>

 ### Other details are:
- - I am now highlighting the best one
+ - I am now highlighting the best vehicle
- - Something moving around with perlin noise adds poison (instead of just adding poison randomly)
+ - Another invader is moving around with perlin noise spreading poison (instead of just adding new poison randomly, without using perlin noise)

 ### Links:
 <table>